Michigan 500

-The Firestone Indy 400 was an IndyCar Series race held at Michigan International Speedway in Brooklyn, Michigan.
-The event was most recently held in 2007.
-From 1981 to 2001, the event was better-known as the Michigan 500, and was held in high prestige.
-During its heyday of the 1980s, the race was part of Indy car racing's 500-mile "Triple Crown".
+The Michigan 500 was an IndyCar Series race held at Michigan International Speedway in Brooklyn, Michigan.
+Held from 1981 to 2001, the event was held in high prestige, constituting part of Indy car racing's 500-mile "Triple Crown".

+Between 1968 and 2007, Michigan International Speedway hosted a total of 55 Indy car races, across USAC, CART, and Indy Racing League sanctioning.
+The first event was a 250-mile USAC race won by Ronnie Bucknum.
+Throughout the 1970s and into the 1980s, the facility typically hosted two events per season, one race during the summer, and one race during the fall.
+In 1981, the summer race was expanded to 500 miles, and the Inaugural Michigan 500 was won by Pancho Carter.
+A total of twenty-two 500-mile Indy car races were held at Michigan, including 21 annual editions of the Michigan 500, plus the 1996 U.S. 500.

-Between 1968 and 2007, Michigan International Speedway hosted a total of 55 Indy car races, including twenty-two 500-mile events.
-In several seasons, the facility hosted two separate races annually.
-The races at Michigan became notorious for high speed, being rough on equipment, high attrition, and for devastating crashes.
+After 1986, the fall race was dropped.
+In 2002, the lone summer race switched to the Indy Racing League, and the distance was shortened to 400 miles.
+The final Indy car race (as of 2025) was held in 2007.
+The races at Michigan gained a reputation for high speeds, being rough on equipment, high attrition, and for devastating crashes.
 The 1990 race, won by Al Unser Jr. (189.727 mph) was the fastest 500-mile race in history at the time, a record that stood until 2002.
 Two drivers (Michael Andretti and Scott Goodyear) won the Michigan 500 twice, while Tony Kanaan won a 500-mile race and a 400-mile race.
 In addition, the track has produced many surprise winners, owing much to the frequently high attrition.
-Twelve drivers have scored their first - and in some cases only - Indy car race win at Michigan.
+Twelve drivers have scored their first – and in some cases only – Indy car race win at Michigan.

 Race history

 USAC

-In 1968, American open wheel racing debuted at the circuit with a 200 mi USAC Champ Car event.
+In 1968, American open wheel racing debuted at the circuit with a 200 mi USAC Championship Car event.
 In 1970, USAC returned with what would become a traditional July race date.
-Indy car owner and promoter Roger Penske purchased the track in 1972, and it became a mainstay on the calendar.
+Indy car owner and promoter Roger Penske purchased the track in 1972, and it became a mainstay on the Indy/Championship Car calendar.

-In 1973, a second USAC race was added to the Champ Car schedule, a fall race usually held in September.
+In 1973, a second race was added to the USAC Championship Car schedule, a fall race usually held in September.
 Through 1980, all events were either 200 or 250 miles in length, with some events consisting of twin 125-mile races.
+On multiple occasions, the USAC Championship Car races at Michigan were held as part of a doubleheader with the USAC Stock Car series.